ptrick9/CPS_Simulator/README.md

 # General Description
-The bomb simulator is a program designed to simulate the detection of a bomb utilizing cheap chemical sensors carried by every member of the event.
+The open area CPS simulator is a program designed to simulate the detection of a bomb utilizing cheap chemical sensors carried by every member of the event.
 Specifically, the simulator attempts to emulate realistic detector equations for sensor drifting, energy usage, and communication overheads.
 The simulator utilizes a general flow which will be listed and described below.
 ## Flow
 1. Parse User Input
    * [Arena Map](#arena-map)